CSCI 150

 You will work with a partner on each lab assignment.
 Each partner will have their own milestone checklist.
 If they do not complete the milestones during the lab period, they should find time outside of lab to work together to complete them.
 If they are unable to do so, only the instructor is authorized to record milestones for students working alone.

 Lab attendance is required.
-If an extenuating circumstance impedes the attendance of lab, the student must contact the lab instructor prior to the start of the lab for the absence to be excused.
+If an extenuating circumstance impedes the attendance of lab, the student must contact the lab instructor to discuss that circumstance for the absence to be excused.
 The student is still responsible for completing the lab activity on-time.

 Labs take place in the Snoddy Computer Lab, in the Bailey Library.
 As you go through the exterior door of the library, turn immediately to your left and enter the Snoddy Academic Resource Center.
 Continue through the door at the far end of the hall into the first computer lab, and then enter the second lab at the back.